brandonmorrissette/throwbackrequestlive/README.md

 # SQL Deployment

 -   Externalize the tasks for deploying SQL from the storage.
-Think about these responsibilities, what resources are needed and whose responsibility that is.
+    -   Think about these responsibilities, what resources are needed and whose responsibility that is.
 Too tightly coupled currently.

 # Data

 -   Consider tables and data in an ETL context for future proofing (I don't remember what this means, but I THINK it means better modeling as OOP)
--   The write flow for rows feels off.
-SHOULD BE WRITE TABLE AND SHOULD ADD MORE FUNCTIONALITY FOR ROWS
-    -   Most of my data is passed to table from DataManagement, which uses the table service to interact with backend
-    -   My table takes the data, and the data service.
-It then uses the service to write to the backend.
-Something about this feels weird.
-    -   Making assumption about singular primary key
--   Want to make the calls async in the backend
+-   Make a distinction between writing table and writing rows.
+Probably different classes?
+-   table name in get rows is f-string.
+I'd rather bind to the query somehow to hijack some sql alchemy inject protection.
+Need to solve.

 # Table component

 -   Default datetime to something more user friendly.
 It defaults to the exact second of Now.
+-   Reconsider fancy UI datetime element.
+I think the OOB is actually going to be better.
+-   Proper modeling for AG Grid ColumnDefs and AG Grid in general

 # SSM